 Insurance adjusters investigate insurance claims and determine the amount of loss or damages covered by property and casualty insurance policies.
 Insurance adjusters work in the claims departments of insurance companies, or as public or independent adjusters.
 Insurance company adjusters represent insurers; public adjusters represent policyholders; and independent adjusters work for insurers or policyholders.

-Requirements for Obtaining an Individual Licence to Act as an Insurance Adjuster under the Insurance Act.
+Requirements for obtaining a licence to act as an Insurance Adjuster under the Insurance Act.

-- Complete an Insurance Adjuster application, provide applicable supporting documents and pay the required fee of $75.
+- Complete an Insurance Adjuster application, include supporting documents and remittance fee of $75.

 - Be familiar with the laws of Ontario relating to the licensing of adjusters.

 Note: Individuals employed by an insurer and working as adjusters do not need a licence.

 Initially, the applicant will be granted a Letter of Authority.
 The applicant must successfully complete four

 Insurance Institute of Canada (IIC) courses after obtaining the Letter of Authority to receive a Probationary Adjusters Licence.
 The courses are: